openai/openai-python/README.md

 &nbsp;

-#### Output
+## Output

-You should see the following output in the terminal:
+You should see the following output in the terminal: If this is your first time running the script you will see the following output: And congrats you have just created your first thread and assistant ID.

 ```bash
 THREAD_ID=thread_jQZNE3hs968JWWZAPiB2Tk2C
 ASSISTANT_ID=asst_vnInhkMyxNkcON1UZpJylQN8
 ```
+**NB**

-Once we run this script it will generate the ID's, then copy the thread and assistant ID and place them into the .env file below the OPENAI_API_KEY.
+<i>Once we run this script it will generate the ID's, then copy the thread and assistant ID and place them into the .env file below the OPENAI_API_KEY.
 This should add the ID's into the .env file automatically.
 Best take a look at the .env file and make sure it is correct.

-**NB** Once ran this script will use the same thread and assistant ID.
+Once ran this script will use the same thread and assistant ID.
 To keep the conversation going over time.
-We will keep the same thread and assistant ID for this example.
+We will keep the same thread and assistant ID for this example.</I>

+&nbsp;

+## Bulk Upload Helpers

+&nbsp;

 <p align="center">
   <img src="images/essence/learning-and-support.webp" alt="OpenAI Python API Introduction" title="Welcome to the OpenAI Python API Library" width="1200" height="500">
 </p>

-&nbsp;&nbsp;&nbsp;
-## Bulk Upload Helpers
+&nbsp;

 You can upload your documents and the script will be able to answer questions on the documents you uploaded.